Hierarchical Training of Deep Neural Networks Using Early Exiting: Experiments

-Figure \ref{fig:memory} shows the number of parameters of the DNN that exists in the edge and the cloud.
-These values are obtained by counting the parameters on both hierarchical and full-cloud training models when the DNN is implemented.
-The important point in these figures is that, for many of the separation points, especially the ones in the earlier layers, the number of parameters in the edge is significantly lower in comparison to the number in the full-cloud model.
-As an example, at the separation point 3, there are just $1.73 \times 10^5$ parameters implemented at the edge for our proposed hierarchical training method for VGG-16 architecture while this value is equal to $1.53\times10^7$ for the full-cloud training.
-This result is desirable in edge-cloud frameworks since the memory of the edge is usually confined.
+Figure \ref{fig:memory} shows the number of parameters of the DNN at the edge and the cloud environments.
+These values are obtained by counting the parameters using both the hierarchical and the full-cloud training methods when the DNN is implemented.
+Of significance in these figures is that, for many of the separation points, especially the ones in the earlier layers, the number of parameters at the edge is significantly lower in comparison to the parameter count at the full cloud.
+As an example, at the separation point 3 in the CIFAR-10 experiment, there are just $1.73 \times 10^5$ parameters implemented at the edge in our proposed hierarchical training method for VGG-16 architecture while this value is equal to $1.53\times10^7$ for the full-cloud training.
+This result is desirable in edge-cloud frameworks since the memory of the edge is often confined.

+The number of parameters is close in the CIFAR-10 experiments and the Tiny ImageNet experiments as the architectures are similar.
+The main source of difference is the higher number of neurons in the last fully connected layers of the DNNs implemented in the Tiny ImageNet experiments due to the higher number of classes.
+This results in a slightly higher parameter count compared to the CIFAR-10 experiments.
+The gray areas on the right side of Figure \ref{fig:memory} show the deepest separation points where the number of parameters in the edge is more than the cloud.
+These separation points are not practically desirable due to the high memory pressure at the edge and are shown in this figure and the next figures for completeness (the gray areas in Figures \ref{fig:accuracy}-\ref{fig:communication}).